Powered by SchoolDash

 Representation: In balance.
 The socio-economic mix is in balance with the local community, while ethnic representation is slightly out of balance with the local community.
 Show details

-Disadvantaged pupils: About average.
+Disadvantaged pupils: Below average.
 Progress up to age 16 is poor.
-Destinations at 16 are above average.
-Progress at 16-18 is below average.
-Destinations at 18 (allowing for attainment) are about average.
+Destinations at 16 are below average.
+Progress at 16-18 is above average.
+Destinations at 18 (allowing for attainment) are below average.

 Attendance: Below average.
 Pupil absence rates and the incidence of persistent absence are both quite high.